ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ssl-discovery/ingress-with-ssl-discovery-via-tls.md

 kubectl delete -f manifests/
 ```

-Also, go to Route53 and delete the `A` record that you created.
+Also, go to Route 53 and delete the `A` record that you created.